DenisLanks/adonisjs-scaffold/README.md

 select the option you want

 ##Yml
-If you choose Yml type the name of file without extension.
+If you choose Yml, type the name of file without extension.
 The file must be on root directory
 > Enter yml name

 > Enter yml name test